aws-samples/aws-private-decoy-resources/README.md

     git clone https://github.com/aws-samples/aws-private-decoy-resources.git
     ```

-3. If you previously created a CloudFormation stack by following the instructions in the blog or by using the template [rendered_template_cleaned.yaml](rendered_template_cleaned.yaml) in this repository, you must delete the previous stack.
-The CDK steps below will create a new stack with new resources and will fail if resources with the same name are present in your AWS account from a previous stack.
+3. Delete the stack if you previously created a CloudFormation stack in this AWS Account and Region by following the instructions in the blog or by using the template [rendered_template_cleaned.yaml](rendered_template_cleaned.yaml).
+The CDK steps below will create a new stack with new resources and will fail if resources with the same name are present in this AWS Account and AWS Region from a previous stack.

 3. Review and edit the CDK python code in [resources/resources_stack.py](resources/resources_stack.py).
 Make changes to the CDK code to modify the properties of the resources created.